Application of Dirichlet boundary conditions#

 assert np.allclose(u.x.array, uh.x.array)

-However, the matrix A is no longer symmetric, meaning that we exclude a whole class of iterative solvers (Conjugate Gradient)
+We note that matrix A is no longer symmetric, meaning that we exclude a whole class of iterative solvers (Conjugate Gradient).

 print(f"Matrix A is symmetric after bc application: {A.isSymmetric(1e-5)}")